lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 -->
 ![](assets/create-user-group.png)

-These product profiles are synced with the Brand Portal user interface every 8 hours and visible as groups in Brand Portal.
-Once you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in Brand Portal.
+These product profiles are synced with the [!DNL Brand Portal] user interface every 8 hours and visible as groups in [!DNL Brand Portal].
+Once you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in [!DNL Brand Portal].

 >[!NOTE]
 >
->To create groups in Brand Portal, from Adobe Admin Console, use **Products** page &gt; **Product Profiles**, instead of **User** page &gt; **User Groups**.
-Product profiles in Adobe Admin Console are used to create groups in Brand Portal.
+>To create groups in [!DNL Brand Portal], from [!DNL Adobe Admin Console], use **Products** page &gt; **Product Profiles**, instead of **User** page &gt; **User Groups**.
+Product profiles in [!DNL Adobe Admin Console] are used to create groups in [!DNL Brand Portal].

 ## Add a user {#add-a-user}

-If you are a product administrator, use [Adobe Admin Console](http://adminconsole.adobe.com/enterprise/overview) to create users and assign them to product profiles (*formerly known as product configurations*), which show as groups in Brand Portal.
+If you are a product administrator, use [[!DNL Adobe Admin Console]](http://adminconsole.adobe.com/enterprise/overview) to create users and assign them to product profiles (*formerly known as product configurations*), which show as groups in [!DNL Brand Portal].
 You can use groups to perform bulk operations such as role management and asset sharing.

 >[!NOTE]
 >
->New users who do not have access to Brand Portal can request access from the login screen of Brand Portal.
-For more information, refer to [Request access to Brand Portal](../using/brand-portal.md#request-access-to-brand-portal).
+>New users who do not have access to [!DNL Brand Portal] can request access from the login screen of [!DNL Brand Portal].
+For more information, refer to [Request access to [!DNL Brand Portal]](../using/brand-portal.md#request-access-to-brand-portal).
 After you receive access request notifications in your notification area, click the relevant notification and then click **Grant Access**.
 Alternatively, follow the link in the access request email received.
-Next, to add a user through [Adobe Admin Console](http://adminconsole.adobe.com/enterprise/overview), follow Steps 4-7 in the procedure below.
+Next, to add a user through [[!DNL Adobe Admin Console]](http://adminconsole.adobe.com/enterprise/overview), follow Steps 4-7 in the procedure below.

 >[!NOTE]
 >
->You can login to [Adobe Admin Console](http://adminconsole.adobe.com/enterprise/overview) directly or from Brand Portal.
+>You can login to [[!DNL Adobe Admin Console]](http://adminconsole.adobe.com/enterprise/overview) directly or from [!DNL Brand Portal].
 If you login directly, follow Steps 4-7 in the procedure below to add a user.

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![AEM logo](assets/aemlogo.png)